Starting a Foundation

 Once they are hired, The Murdock Trust requires its investment managers to follow its performance guidelines.

-When starting a foundation, put in writing how often you will evaluate their performance.
+When starting a foundation, write how often you will evaluate their performance.

-Be clear about any forms of investment activities, such as venture capital or real estate, and you may not want the foundation taking part in, no matter what the reason.
+Be transparent about any investment activities, such as venture capital or real estate, and you may not want the foundation to participate in, no matter the reason.

 8. Hire and Appoint Your Team

 You’re focused on starting a foundation.
-With your foundation legally established and named, and with your investment manager selection criteria and performance guidelines created, you’re ready to launch.
+With your foundation’s legal structure established and named and with your investment manager selection criteria and performance guidelines created, you’re ready to launch.

-Hire the appropriate people to run the foundation, accept grant requests, evaluate your investment performance, and all the other tasks necessary to keeping your foundation center healthy and generous.
+Hire the appropriate people to run the foundation, accept grant requests, evaluate your investment performance, and do all the other tasks necessary to managing private foundations that belong to you.

-Probably your biggest administrative task when starting a foundation will be accepting and processing grant requests.
+When starting a foundation, your most enormous administrative task is accepting and processing grant requests.
 You will need to develop a system for this and hire people to manage it.

 9. Fund It and Start Giving

-Again, when starting a foundation, as an ultra-high net worth individual, you’re not looking to fundraise.
-You’re giving a large share of your own wealth to this so you can achieve your retirement goal of producing a legacy that lasts far beyond your lifetime.
-And you want that impact to start immediately.
+Again, when starting a private foundation, as an ultra-high-net-worth individual, you’re not looking to fundraise or tax-exempt status.
+You’re giving a large share of your wealth to this so you can achieve your retirement goal of producing a legacy that lasts far beyond your lifetime.
+And you want that impact of charitable giving to start quickly and find organizations that accept donations immediately.
 Not twenty years from now.

-Whatever you want to see improved globally, you can direct your foundation to pursue those goals.
-That could be political, educational, social, environmental, religious, artistic, scientific, technological, economic, global, agricultural – or many of these at once.
+Whatever you want to see improved globally, you can direct your foundation to pursue those goals by checking annual revenue.
+That could be political, educational, social, environmental, religious, artistic, scientific, technological, economic, global, agricultural, or many at once.

-You may decide to divide your family foundations into separate branches to focus on specific missions.
-As long as you’re there to supervise it, you’ll derive great joy in seeing your wealth used to fund the causes and values that you care most about.
-You’ll realize that starting a foundation was really a fantastic idea!
+You can divide your family foundation into separate branches to focus on specific missions.
+As long as you supervise it, you’ll derive great joy in seeing your wealth used to fund the causes and values you care most about.
+You’ll realize that starting a foundation was a fantastic idea!

-Specifying your core principles is always at the forefront of your to-do list while exploring how to start a nonprofit organization.
-Your nonprofit organization’s core principles will serve as the basis for all of its decisions, from marketing to participation in market value.
+Specifying your core principles is always at the top of your to-do list while exploring how to start nonprofit organizations or private operating foundations.
+Your nonprofit organization’s core principles will serve as the basis for all its decisions, from marketing to participation in market value.
 So, make sure you pick them carefully and that they support your organization’s goals.
-If you’ve decided to start a nonprofit out of your passion, you probably already have a general understanding of what your organization should work for.
+If you’ve decided to start a nonprofit out of your passion, you probably already understand what your organization should work for.

-The next step to starting a nonprofit is to plan for the necessary expenses.
-Since nonprofit registry costs vary greatly from state to state, you’ll need to do some research to determine the cost in your case.
-There are numerous resources that describe everything you need to know about starting a foundation and the associated costs.
+The next step to starting a nonprofit is to plan for the necessary expenses, including paying federal tax.
+Since nonprofit registry costs vary significantly from state to state, you’ll need to research to determine the cost in your case.
+Numerous resources describe everything you need to know about starting a foundation and the associated costs.
 Here are a few things to consider.

-– Study the IRS page on starting a foundation (or non-profit corporation).
+– Study the IRS website page on starting a foundation (or nonprofit corporation).

-– Find out about the documents, expenses, and time required to obtain nonprofit status.
+– Find out the documents, expenses, and time required to obtain nonprofit status.

 – Find out how much it costs to start a nonprofit in your state.

 When learning how to start a nonprofit, you’ll often come across the requirements for starting a foundation.
-Although it’s completely optional, it’s something you need to think about for added legal security.
-Being a non-profit corporation can help you get bigger grants, apply for tax-exempt status more easily, and benefit from tax deductions.
-You’ll need to acquire board members, create a board of directors, write bylaws, prepare the necessary documents, and pay the fee.
+Although it’s completely optional, you need to consider it for added legal requirements security.
+Being a nonprofit corporation can help you get more extensive grants, apply for tax-exempt status more efficiently, and benefit from tax deductions.
+You’ll need to acquire foundation board members, create a board of directors, write bylaws, prepare the necessary documents, and pay the fee.

 The Council on Foundations